nutiteq/advancedlayers/readme.md

 ## Manual jar file

-Take latest .jar file from here: https://repository-nutiteq.forge.cloudbees.com/snapshot/com/nutiteq/advancedlayers/AdvancedLayers/1.0-SNAPSHOT/
+1. Download the latest .jar file from here: https://repository-nutiteq.forge.cloudbees.com/snapshot/com/nutiteq/advancedlayers/AdvancedLayers/1.0-SNAPSHOT/

+1. Save it to your project libs/ folder.
+If you use native libraries (for e.g. sqlite, shapefile, geotiff etc) then you need also .so files into libs/armeabi folder.

 # Test datasets